Austinomilado/HR-Employee-Distribution/README.md

 #### Employee Development and Training:
 * Invest in training and development programs tailored to the needs of different age groups and departments, focusing on enhancing skills and competencies that are critical for organizational success.
 * Provide opportunities for cross-functional training and career development to increase employee engagement and retention.

+#### Remote Work Policies:
+* Given the preference for headquarters-based work, consider reviewing and potentially expanding remote work policies to accommodate employee preferences and improve work-life balance.

+#### Location-Based Initiatives:
+* Since a significant number of employees come from Ohio, consider implementing location-based initiatives to support and engage these employees, such as networking events, community involvement opportunities, and local benefits.

 ### Limitations